-All shares of Series A redeemable convertible preferred stock ("Series A Preferred Stock") (including those shares issued in connection with the conversion of the 2014 and 2015 convertible debt), were converted into 7,374,852 shares of common stock in connection with the Company's IPO (see Notes 7 and 8).

-Prior to the IPO, the carrying value of the Series A Preferred Stock was increased by the accretion of related discounts, issuance costs and accrued but unpaid dividends so that the carrying amount would equal the redemption amount at the dates the stock becomes redeemable.
-At March 31, 2015, the Company had 3,999,864 shares of Series A Preferred Stock outstanding.
-The Series A Preferred Stock was redeemable at the option of the holders of 70% of the outstanding shares of Series A Preferred Stock, subject to certain additional requirements.
+All shares of Series A redeemable convertible preferred stock (including those shares issued in connection with the conversion of the 2014 and 2015 convertible debt), were converted into 7,374,852 shares of common stock in connection with the Company's IPO (see Notes 7 and 8).
+Prior to the IPO, the carrying value of the Series A redeemable convertible preferred stock was increased by the accretion of related discounts, issuance costs and accrued but unpaid dividends so that the carrying amount would equal the redemption amount at the dates the stock becomes redeemable.
 The Company's redeemable convertible preferred stock was classified as temporary equity due to redemption provisions outside of the Company's control.